UlliJohnSMS/ardupilot_wiki/common/source/docs/common-rangefinder-smartmicro-T132.rst

     Make sure that the complete CAN bus has correct termination.
 The T132 contains an internal termination resistor, so the CAN bus topology must be taken into account when connecting additional CAN devices.

+* Smartmicro does not provide a cable that connects to Pixhawk-standard CAN bus connectors out of the box.
+But different cable options with D-Sub-9 connector or as "Open Wire" are available.

 Firmware
 --------